 Let’s Do This!

-Last year, my second and third graders had so much fun with this program!
+Every year, my students had so much fun with this program (and I have taught Kindergarten and then Grades 2/3 the last few years)!
 We got to just sit down together and enjoy some really engaging diverse books and celebrate authors of color.
 I even had students from other classes who visited (due to a substitute shortage) and they all were instantly engaged.
 At the end of the week, we all got to pick our favorite one to draw and write about.
 It was beautiful!